 “We each have a part in a greater puzzle.
 We don’t stand alone.
 It’s why we need each other.
 As we each offer our piece, we have more clarity of the full picture God is painting.
 We all see in part.
 Hear in part.
 As the parts are brought together the full context becomes clearer and begins to make sense.”

-That evening after this conversation with Papa, I sat with Him on the golf course, and these words flowed into my mind.
+That evening after this conversation with Papa, I sat with Him on the golf course, and these words also flowed into my mind.

 “Daughter, you have great compassion for the Native American people and for the African American people.
 This is one reason I chose you for this assignment.
 Oh daughter, it is that love that gives you the right and authority to do this.
 I am for you.
 I am completely covering this.
 It is about honor.”